chrisnoonan98675/site/README.md

 Editors can commit directly on master of the online docs repository.
 Content can be reviewed and approved on the `devdoc` site which refreshes automatically.
 On demand, content can be pushed out to the production site (e.g. via Jenkins).

-## Changes

-* Moved the `knowledge-base` and product folders out of `products`.
-This was adding an extra directory to the URL and a superfluous page between the landing page and the product landing pages.

 ## To do

-* Limit the list of KB articles per category on the KB splash page (similar to the way they are limited on the product splash pages).
+* In Liquid: Limit the list of KB articles per category on the KB splash page (similar to the way they are limited on the product splash pages).
-* Investigate this page about [advanced Jekyll features](http://www.divshot.com/blog/web-development/advanced-jekyll-features/) -- it looks like it tackles a lot of the things we want to do.
 * **Before going live:** The `url` property in `_config.yml` has to be changed from `http://localhost:4000` to `http://docs.xebialabs.com`.
 This is the value of the `{{ site.url }}` variable.